nimbus154/dev-env/README.md

 ./setup.sh
 ```

-Requires git, jshint globally installed or installed in current dir for js files.
+Requires docker-machine, git, jshint globally installed or installed in current dir for js files.

 Uncomment lines in script to install tmux and vim if needed.